trinodb/trino/presto-docs/src/main/sphinx/connector/hive-s3.rst

 Understanding and Tuning the Maximum Connections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Presto can use its native S3 file system or EMRFS.
+Trino can use its native S3 file system or EMRFS.
 When using the native FS, the maximum connections is configured via the ``hive.s3.max-connections`` configuration property.
 When using EMRFS, the maximum connections is configured via the ``fs.s3.maxConnections`` Hadoop configuration property.